wilsonliaows/docs/connectors/salesforce.md

 *Configured Salesforce bulk retry action*

 #### Example recipe
-Let's go through an example recipe using the bulk upsert via CSV file action.
+Let's go through an example recipe using the bulk upsert via CSV file action as well as the retry bulk job action.

 ![Sample recipe - Salesforce bulk upsert via CSV file](/assets/images/salesforce-docs/sample-bulk-upsert-recipe.png) *Sample recipe - Salesforce bulk upsert via CSV file.
 [Example recipe](https://www.workato.com/recipes/686080)*

 The S3 trigger monitors new CSV files dropped into an S3 bucket, and we stream the data from the CSV file into Salesforce via the `Upsert objects in bulk via CSV file` Salesforce action.
-If this upsert operation is not fully successful, i.e. at least 1 CSV row did not get written into Salesforce successfully, we use the `Retry objects bulk job in Salesforce via CSV file` Salesforce action to attempt to write the failed CSV rows into Salesforce again.
+If this upsert operation is not fully successful, i.e. at least 1 CSV row did not get written into Salesforce successfully, we use the `Retry objects bulk job in Salesforce via CSV file` action to attempt to write the failed CSV rows into Salesforce again.

 The Salesforce actions `Upsert objects in bulk via CSV file` and `Retry objects bulk job in Salesforce via CSV file` will manage large files for you.
 For large CSV files over a couple of GBs in size, Workato will chunk the CSV file into sizes under the Salesforce bulk API size limits and create multiple Salesforce bulk jobs.